A New Construction Structure on Multi-access Coded Caching with Linear Subpacketization: Cyclic Multi-Access Non-Half-Sum Disjoint Packing: Introduction

 Furthermore, the work in \cite{NR2021} introduces a multi-access coded caching scheme that incorporates secure delivery mechanisms.
-When the additional memory allocated for security purposes is excluded, this scheme achieves a same transmission rate as the RK1 scheme presented in \cite{RK}, and the required subpacketization level does not exceed $K$.
+When the additional memory allocated for security purposes is excluded, this scheme achieves the same transmission load as the RK1 scheme presented in \cite{RK}, and the required subpacketization level does not exceed $K$.
 In \cite{NR}, a converse bound based on the cut-set argument was established, and a new scheme of coded placement was proposed for the memory regime satisfying $M < (N - K + L)/K$.
 This scheme is proven to be optimal under the condition $N \leq K$.
 Several studies \cite{KMR, MR2021, DR} have investigated multi-access coded caching systems with a slightly modified topology based on cross-resolvable designs.
 The authors of \cite{OG, ZWCC} explored a two-dimensional multi-access scenario, where the mobile users move on a two-dimensional grid and can access the nearest cache-nodes inside the grid.
 The work in \cite{CWEC} presents a novel scheme for a general MACC setting, unifying existing MACC schemes with the customized solution for specific encoding cache scenarios.
 This scheme enhances user distribution density while maintaining good load performance.

-In Table~\ref{tab-knowschemes}, it can be observed that while the schemes in \cite{HKD, RK, CWLZC, RK2021} achieve competitive transmission rates, their subpacketization grows exponentially with the number of users.
+As observed in Table~\ref{tab-knowschemes}, while the schemes in \cite{HKD, RK, CWLZC, RK2021} achieve competitive transmission loads, their subpacketization grows exponentially with the number of users.
 In contrast, \cite{WCWL, SR, MR} and other schemes maintain linear or polynomial subpacketization, but at the cost of limited coded caching gains and higher transmission loads.
 This trade-off reveals a key limitation in multi-access coded caching.
 Although the PDA serves as a combinatorial structure that characterizes placement and delivery strategies, its definition alone does not directly yield constructions that simultaneously achieve low subpacketization and significant coded caching gain.
 Therefore, constructing a general framework for PDA that guarantee linear subpacketization while maintaining near-optimal transmission performance is an important and meaningful research direction.